What and how to Pack?

 • 2-3 t-shirts.
 We like Icebreaker as you can wear them for a month and they never stink, but they are expensive.
 Any non-cotton shirt works fine and if you still prefer cotton, it’s not a problem.
 If it gets wet it will just take longer to dry.

 • Lightweight base layers, tops and bottoms if it gets chilly.
 This is more important for fall trips.
-Less so for
+Less so for spring adventures.

 • Warm hat.
 Light and warm gloves are a good idea also, but primarily for the fall.